Khopra Ridge Trek

 Best Time for Khopra Ridge Trekking in Nepal

-The best time for the Khopra Ridge trek is during the spring (March to May) and autumn (September to November).
-These seasons offer the most favorable weather with clear skies, moderate temperatures, and the fewest chances of rain or snow.
+The best seasons for the Khopra Ridge trek are spring (March to May) and autumn (September to November).
+These two seasons have the most suitable weather for trekking in terms of clear skies, moderate temperatures, and fewer chances of rain or snow.

 Accommodation During Khopra Trek